balfieri/aws/README.md

 <p>
 Install aws-cli (search web for how to do this on your type of PC).</p>

 <p>Configure your AWS environment.
-First you must obtain the "access key id" and "secret access key id" from whomever manages
+First you must obtain the "access key id" and "secret access key" from whomever manages
 your AWS resources.
 These are obtained from the AWS Console.</p>
 <pre>
 aws configure